Too small for an agency. Too important to hand to a volunteer.

 Good Turn Digital is a one-person practice.
 The person you talk to is the person who builds it, runs it, and answers when something breaks.
 No account manager.
 No handoffs.
 No mid-project surprise that your contact left the company.

-The work spans web development, branding, email infrastructure, video production, UX audits, and digital strategy.
+The work spans web development, branding, email infrastructure, video production, UX audits, digital strategy, CRM implementation, and workflow automation.
 Not because every client needs all of it, but because your situation rarely fits inside one category.
 Managing four vendors to cover what one relationship handles costs more than the invoice.

 The name comes from a personal practice.
 A good turn is something you do because it needs doing, the way mission-driven organizations show up every day for the people they serve.
 I approach this work the same way.